Lehigh-Coders-Community/CSE6cubed/04. Front End VS Backend/4: FRONTEND/4FRONTENDb. CSS.md

 ### How do other people think my website should look?

-Different people have different thoughts about how websites should look - at this point [Google](https://material.io/design) has the most comprehensive opinions on the matter.
+Different people have different thoughts about how websites should look - at this point, [Google](https://material.io/design) has the most comprehensive opinions on the matter.

 ### How do I make things look the way I want in CSS?